AljanScholtens/taiga-boilerplate/README.md

 As an interface designer I had the problem with most other boilerplates that they are created for developers.
 You'll get everything you need to build a prototype rapidly, but adjusting and adding components and design can be difficult.
 That's why we built our own boilerplate, Taiga Boilerplate.

-Taiga is inspired by these awesome people: Harry Roberts, Miller Medeiros, Paul Irish, Olav Bjørkøy and Jonathan Snook.
+Taiga is inspired by these awesome people: Harry Roberts, Nathan Curtis, Brad Frost and Dominic Nguyen.

 ## Copyright and license

-Copyright 2012-2016 by [Studio Wolf](http://studiowolf.com) under the [MIT License](LICENSE).
+Copyright 2012-2017 by [Aljan Scholtens](http://aljanscholtens.nl) under the [MIT License](LICENSE).